top of page

 • Companion Classification Codes

-Companion Codes in workers' compensation insurance are secondary classification codes that are used in conjunction with your Governing Classification Code.
-These codes apply to specific types of work that are part of a business' operations but not directly covered by the governing classification.
+Companion Codes in workers' compensation insurance are secondary workers comp codes that are used in conjunction with your Governing Classification Code.
+These workers comp codes apply to specific types of work that are part of a business' operations but not directly covered by the governing classification.
 Companion codes are common and necessary due to businesses engaging in related activities that have different risk profiles.

 For example, a manufacturer that also has its own delivery operation might have a governing workers comp class code for it's manufacturing operation and another code to cover it's delivery personnel.
 That would make sense due to the employees having very different duties with diverging workplace safety risks.